vanderschaarlab/autoprognosis/README.md

   --dataset_path=dataset.csv \
   --target_column=target \
   --task_type=classification
-  --heroku_app=test-adjutorium-deploy # replace with your app name
+  --heroku_app=test-autoprognosis-deploy # replace with your app name
 ```

 After the local build is done, the script will try to login to Heroku, and then upload the `output/image_bin` folder.